RupayanHalder39/football-pressing-structure-intelligence/README.md

 ## Research Context

-This project is part of my broader Ph.D. research on:

 > **AI-Driven Tactical Intelligence in Football**

 The broader goal is to convert football video and tracking data into explainable tactical recommendations that coaches and analysts can inspect and use.